alukosdev/ccsp/reference/glossary.md

 !!!
 ==- Cloud Washing
 The act of adding the name "cloud" to a non-cloud service and selling it as a cloud solution.
+==- Common Law
+The existing set of rulings and decisions made by courts, informed by cultural mores and legislation.
+These create precedents, which each party will cite in court as a means to sway the court to their own side of a case.
 ==- Compliance as a Service (CompaaS/CaaS)
 Includes a variety of compliance services such as data encryption, disaster recovery, reporting, and vulnerability scanning.
 ==- Compute Parameters